Analysis | Libya Fighting Has Erupted Again. Here’s the Oil Impact

 Major oilfields and export terminals are far from the clashes.
 But history shows that fighting anywhere in Libya can cause dramatic swings in output.
 In June 2018, Libya’s crude shipments were suspended for weeks after Haftar captured two export terminals in eastern Libya from the Tripoli-based National Oil Corp. and transferred them to a rival oil authority.
 Exports dropped by 800,000 barrels a day and Libya lost almost $1 billion before he handed the terminals back.
 Foreign buyers have so far refused to deal with the eastern company and only purchase oil from the Tripoli NOC.

-UN Secretary General Antonio Guterres said on March 31 the two sides were getting closer to forming a united caretaker government.
+UN Secretary General Antonio Guterres said March 31 that the two sides were getting closer to forming a united caretaker government.
 Those mediation efforts are faltering.
 Sarraj has accused Haftar of backtracking on promises to work toward a political compromise.
 Militias loyal to the Tripoli government have vowed to confront Haftar’s offensive.
+The fighting caused the UN to indefinitely delay a previously planned international peace conference to reconcile the feuding factions.

 To contact the reporter on this story: Salma El Wardany in Cairo at selwardany@bloomberg.net